REB Member User Guide Overview

 If the application you are reviewing is a resubmission:

-1. EthOS displays the total number of changes made in the application in the Changes tile
+1. EthOS displays the total number of changes made in the application in the Changes tile, and

 2. As you page through the application, a blue bar will inform you when/if a section has changed; here you will have the option to toggle between a View Changes mode or stay in the View Latest (current) mode